MicrosoftDocs/memdocs/memdocs/intune/remote-actions/find-primary-user.md

 After the primary user is updated, it will also be updated in Intune and Azure AD device blades.
 >[!NOTE]
 >1.
 Updates to the primary user across Endpoint Manager and and Azure AD can take up to 10 minutes to be reflected.
 >2.
-The primary user currently can't be changed on co-managed Windows 10 devices.
+Changing the primary user of the device does not make any changes to local group membership such as adding or removing users from the "Administrators" local group
 >3.
-Changing the primary user of the device does not make any changes to local group membership such as adding or removing users from the "Administrators" local group
->4.
 Changing the primary user does not change the "Enrolled by" user.

 ## What is the primary user?